Tree of knowledge system: The "problem of psychology"

 The reason for psychology's fragmentation, according to the ToK System, is that there has been no meta-theoretical frame that allows scholars to agree on the basic questions that need to be addressed.
 As such, the different schools of thought in psychology are like the blind men who each grab a part of the elephant and proclaim they have discovered its true nature.
 With its novel depiction of evolving dimensions of complexity, the ToK allows scholars finally to see the elephant.
 In his 2003 Review of General Psychology paper, Henriques used the ToK System with the attempt to clarify and align the views of B.F.
 Skinner and Sigmund Freud.
 These luminaries were chosen because when one considers their influence and historical opposition, it can readily be argued that they represent two schools of thought that are the most difficult to integrate.
 Henriques used the meta-perspective offered by the ToK to argue how one can retain the key insights from each school of thought, identify errors and points of confusion, and integrate the insights into a coherent whole.

 Cultural and personality psychologist, Michael Katzko, however critiques Henriques' position on "the problem of psychology":

-There is a very good reason for skepticism regarding the repeated claims that the one unique problem of psychology, applicable across the entire discipline, has been identified and that the ToK System solves it.
-The reason is given by the detail with which alternatives have been worked out, be they historical studies of institutional development or critical commentaries on the rhetorical structure of psychology's literature.

-How the ToK solves the problem of psychology
+Solution

 The problem of psychology, according to the ToK, is its conceptual incoherence, which Henriques identifies by the following: